 - Mononucleosis which usually involves close contact with other infected persons and includes generalized swollen lymph nodes, especially in the neck and groin.
 Fever is also possible.
 Blisters may occur on the lips which resemble a cold sore lesion.
 Refer to patient's primary care provider for blood tests and diagnosis.

-- Stevens-Johnson syndrome - a fever causing, skin-peeling reaction in response to a drug.
+- Stevens-Johnson syndrome - a fever-causing, skin-peeling reaction in response to a drug.

-- Syphilis - a painless sore on the lips or in the mouth occurring 10 days to 3 months after contact with infected person.
+- Syphilis - a painless sore on the lips or in the mouth occurring 10 days to 3 months after contact with an infected person.
 Since they are painless and not itchy, this helps differentiate them from a cold sore.
 Refer to patient's primary care provider for diagnosis and antibiotic treatment.

-Patients with typical cold sore signs / symptoms usually do not require further investigation, however an assessment by the patient's primary care provider may be required in the following situations
+Patients with typical cold sore signs/symptoms usually do not require further investigation, however, an assessment by the patient's primary care provider may be required in the following situations.

 - First cold sore and accompanied by fever, malaise, pharyngitis or stomatitis

-- May be primary infection of herpes labialis; longer duration of anti-viral treatment may be indicated
+- May be primary infection of herpes labialis; longer duration of anti-viral treatment may be indicated.

 - Lesion present for greater than 14 days